 Because low-lying Tokyo is vulnerable to flooding during the rainy and typhoon seasons, authorities built the world's largest underground flood diversion facility to mitigate any potential disasters.
-Now open to the public, tours of the center are free, but visitors are advised to enter at their own risk.
+Now open to the public, paid tours of the site are available.

-- Wandering the massive underground corridors and tunnels of the Kasukabe Underground Flood Protection Tank
+- Wandering the massive underground structures of the Kasukabe Underground Flood Protection Tank

 - Learn about the building of the tank and disaster prevention at Ryukyukan Underground Exploration Museum

 - Soaking up the otherworldly atmosphere of the underground buildings